-Mrs Rebecca Pentney
+Mrs Rebecca Pentney Co- Headteacher

-Co- Headteacher

-Mrs. Catharine Dix Deputy Headteacher
+Mrs. Catharine Dix

+Deputy Headteacher

 This prospectus will give you an insight into life at The Bellbird and we hope encourage you to come and find out more about us.
 We look forward to meeting you...

-Aims of The Bellbird Primary School

-The staff, governors and children have worked together to develop our school aims.
+Aims of The Bellbird Primary School The staff, governors and children have worked together to develop our school aims.
 Our aims are 'child friendly' simply because we exist for the children.

-Our motto is 'Soaring to success'.
+Our motto is 'Soaring to success' an aspiration that we regularly share with children and parents.
+We support children through our school aims:

-We aim to: